Here’s What Kalu Yala Actually Looks Like

 Probably, they’re imagining thick jungle walls, harsh sun and rain, weird bugs everywhere, and what could only be a population of crazy people.

-They’re like, half right.
+They’re only half right.

 To the surprise of most of us, living in the jungle can be pretty comfortable.
 Actually, it’s fun.
 Sure, we deal with ridiculous moments, like politely arguing at the charging station when it’s rained for 2 days and the solar panels are hungry.
 But those become comical, like inside jokes between friends who are living, working, and building together.